Sports Premium Grant

-Children at Woodlands are enthusiastic about PE and take part in PE lessons twice a week.
-Within these lessons, children develop their skills in a range of areas including games, gymnastics, dance and athletics, swimming and outdoor adventure activities.
+Children at Woodlands are enthusiastic about P.E. and take part in P.E. lessons twice a week.
+Within these lessons, children develop their skills in various areas, including games, gymnastics, dance and athletics, swimming and outdoor adventure activities.

-Woodlands also provides other opportunities for children across the school to take part in sport through a variety of lunch time / after school clubs including football, netball, athletics, multi-skills and tennis.
+Woodlands also provides other opportunities for children across the school to participate in sport through a variety of lunchtime and after school clubs.

-We are part of the School Sports Partnership and use specialist teachers for some of our P.E. sessions which provides both quality provision and opportunities for CPD (staff development).
+We are part of the School Sports Partnership and use specialist teachers for some of our P.E. sessions, which provide quality provision and opportunities for CPD (staff development).

-Our pupils enjoy representing Woodlands at a range of local competitions and tournaments including swimming, athletics, speed stacking, cricket and kwik sticks hockey.
+Our pupils enjoy representing Woodlands at a range of local competitions and tournaments, including swimming, athletics, speed stacking, cricket and quick sticks hockey.

-Annually, the children take part in the school's Sports Day, which is a popular event amongst children, parents and staff.
-Children represent their House competing against one another.
+Annually, the children participate in the school's Sports Day, a popular event amongst children, parents, and staff.
+Children represent their House Colours, competing against one another.

 We aim to provide as many wider opportunities as possible to develop curiosity, confidence, teamwork and passion.
-The children in Key Stage 2 enjoy taking part in a range of outdoor pursuit activities such as climbing & abseiling, during their residential trips.
+The children in Key Stage 2 enjoy participating in a range of outdoor pursuit activities such as climbing & abseiling during their residential trips.

 We celebrate the achievements and children's participation in sport through assemblies, our Twitter page and newsletters.
 Termly certificates for individuals in each class are given to those who have shown good sportsmanship and participation in P.E.
 An award is also presented to two children at the end of Year 6.